RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 ### Fonts

-Museo Sans Rounded is used through and is served via the CCW Typekit account using this snippet in `header.php`:
+Museo Sans Rounded is used throughout (at varying weights) and is served via the CCW Typekit account using this snippet in `header.php`:

 ```
 <script src="https://use.typekit.net/hos3npy.js"></script>